rgehrsitz/rex/docs/FOUNDATION_ROADMAP.md

   as the supported target, and found instrumentation issues that were corrected: matched controls, overlapping SLOWLOG accounting, inferred script labels, explicit zero stages, and an entry-budget limit.
+- Review found no blocking defects.
+Follow-up retained the per-run D13 topology inputs, completed observer-overhead disclosure, distinguished sparse saturation from dense speedup failure, and clarified inference and SLOWLOG limits.
-- Next concrete action: review and integrate M8.10, then implement only the D15 dense-allocation candidate if its paired A/B harness is in place first.
+- Next concrete action: implement only the D15 dense-allocation candidate after its paired A/B harness is in place.